You could be owed up to £16,000 if you have owned or leased a Jaguar Land Rover diesel car

 To trigger this the engine needs to be hot enough, requiring the car to be regularly driven continuously at 40 mph for 20 minutes.
 This is only practical if most of your journeys are done on motorways rather than ‘stop start’ journeys in cities, towns or rural areas.
 A blocked filter can result in hefty repair bills – a new one can cost between £1,000 and £3,500.

-Milberg – the law firm leading the claim – is accusing Jaguar Land Rover of badly designed DPF systems in a range of its cars.
+Milberg – the law firm leading the claim – is accusing JLR of badly designed DPF systems in a range of its cars.
 This is impacting their ability to efficiently burn off the trapped soot, causing unnecessary expense to owners, damage to the engine and increased safety risks.

 A blocked DPF can increase exhaust emissions and sometimes put the car into a restricted ‘limp-home mode’, making it slower and less responsive.
 Milberg argues this increases the risk of accidents and puts the driver and others in danger.